Reliable Catalyst Hopper Vent Gas Filtration Improves Operational Efficiency and Minimizes Environmental Exposure

 To ensure durability and longevity of the filter, some of the most advanced filter elements are manufactured using a single layer of sintered metal powder that can withstand high back-pulse pressures and operating temperatures.

-Rely on Mott’s 30 years of process filtration experience.
+Rely on Mott’s process filtration experience.

 Over the past three decades, Mott’s experienced engineering teams have designed and installed more than 600 high-performance filtration systems in chemical processing, petroleum refining and power generation plants throughout the world.
 In fact, our technology is in use by nearly all leading process licensors.